Access the updated course, Introduction to Immunology – Third Edition.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 1.0 contact hours.
 Designated for 0.5 pharmacotherapy contact hours for Advanced Practice Registered Nurses.

-For Pharmacists: Upon successfully completing the post-test with a score of 75% or better and the activity evaluation form, transcript information will be sent to the NABP CPE Monitor Service.
+For Pharmacists: Upon successfully completing the post-test with a score of 75% or better and the activity evaluation form, transcript information will be sent to the NABP CPE Monitor Service within 4 weeks.

 Hardware and Software Requirements